How to: Run Manual Tests

 Take environmental snapshot

-If you are running your test using an SCVMM environment, you can optionally attach a snapshot of the environment while you are performing a test using Take environment snapshot.
-Fore more information, see How to: Run Manual Tests and Create Reproducible Bugs in SCVMM Environments.
+If you are running your test using a virtual environment, you can optionally attach a snapshot of the environment while you are performing a test using Take environment snapshot.
+Fore more information, see How to: Run Manual Tests and Create Reproducible Bugs With Virtual Environments.

-To mark the result of a test step, choose the drop-down arrow next to the active icon (with a blue vertical line) to the right of the test step and then choose either Pass or Fail.
+To mark the result of a test step, click the drop-down arrow next to the active icon (with a blue vertical line) to the right of the test step and then click either Pass or Fail.

 You can select multiple steps and mark them as either passed or failed.
 Additionally, you can mark the entire test as either passed or failed.